konifar/gradle-unused-resources-remover-plugin/README.md

 }
 ```

 NOTE: If your gradle version is 2.1 and later, you can use new snippet for plugins DSL.
 If you want to know more details, see [plugin](https://plugins.gradle.org/plugin/com.github.konifar.gradle.unused-resources-remover) page.

-In `app/build.gradle`
+### app/build.gradle

 ```gradle
 apply plugin: "com.github.konifar.gradle.unused-resources-remover"
 ```

-Run
+### Run

 ```shell
 $ ./gradlew removeUnusedResources
 ```

-## Advanced usage
+# Advanced usage

 This plugin checks some basic resource files below.